 When making travel bookings, we recommend booking travel with companies that offer flexible cancelation policies.
 Or if making nonrefundable bookings, try to make sure they will be covered by your travel insurance policy.

 We think that getting travel insurance is almost always a smart and responsible decision, particularly if you are planning to travel outside of your own country.
 Travel insurance can help protect the costs associated with your trip and cover you for overseas medical costs and assistance.
 We always have travel coverage when we leave the country and recommend it for all travelers.

 The news about the coronavirus has not surprisingly led to an increase in those travelers choosing to purchase travel insurance policies.
 However, since the declaration of a pandemic by WHO, travel insurance companies are increasingly cutting the amount of cover it will provide for coronavirus related issues.
-At least one insurer has stopped selling new policies all together!
+Some insurers has stopped selling new policies all together!